Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Exact Minimal Weight Perturbation in a Single-Layer

-\begin{remark}[Row--space condition] For multiple samples collected in $Z_{N-1}:=h_{1:N-1}(X)$, an exact solution of $\Delta W_N^\ast Z_{N-1}=\Delta h_{N:M}^{-1}(\tilde Y, Y;\theta)$ exists only when $\mathrm{rowspace}(\Delta h_{N:M}^{-1}(\tilde Y, Y;\theta))\subseteq\mathrm{rowspace}(Z_{N-1})$; otherwise the pseudoinverse expression in Theorem~\ref{thm:invertible-activation} yields the least--squares minimum--norm perturbation. \end{remark} Thm.~\ref{thm:invertible-activation} characterises the minimum-norm update achieving exact realisation of $\tilde Y$; a rank-$k$ special case in which the target preimage change lies in a low-dimensional subspace of $h_{1:N-1}(X)$, yielding an exact solution involving only the top-$k$ singular values, is given in Appendix~\ref{app:trunc}, Thm.~\ref{thm:trunc}.
+Thm.~\ref{thm:invertible-activation} characterises the minimum-norm update achieving exact realisation of $\tilde Y$; a rank-$k$ special case in which the target preimage change lies in a low-dimensional subspace of $h_{1:N-1}(X)$, yielding an exact solution involving only the top-$k$ singular values, is given in Appendix~\ref{app:trunc}, Thm.~\ref{thm:trunc}.
 The rank-$k$ special case is relevant when the target output $\tilde Y$ is chosen so that its preimage change has components along directions that are only weakly represented in $h_{1:N-1}(X)$, which can force large exact updates despite having negligible effect on the realised output.

-While the conditions for minimal norm multi-layer perturbations follow a similar derivation to Thm. \ref{thm:invertible-activation}, it does not admit a closed-form solution; see App.~\ref{multi_sec}.